aswinkrishnapoyil/pf-based-adaptive-distance-protection-dataset-generator/README.md

 Required packages: `pandas`, `openpyxl`, `pyarrow`

 PowerFactory must be installed separately.
-The pipeline uses its built-in Python API — no additional installation is needed beyond pointing `PF_PYTHON_PATH` at the correct folder (see Configuration below).
+The pipeline uses its built in Python API.
+No additional installation is needed beyond pointing `PF_PYTHON_PATH` at the correct folder (see Configuration below).

 ### Main Entry Point